 In the right circumstances and at a carefully managed dosage, DMT may have great potential for therapeutic uses.
 In just a short period of time, it can give users the opportunity to deeply connect with themselves, access their emotions, and develop a greater self-awareness.
 This period of introspection and heightened consciousness may be beneficial for people dealing with certain issues such as substance abuse or addiction, depression, or obsessive-compulsive disorder.

 We are at a moment in history where there is growing interest in exploring the possibility of using psychedelics such as DMT in therapeutic treatment plans.
 As one example, studies have shown that people who use ayahuasca over a prolonged period of time report feeling more hopeful, with a decrease in symptoms of depression.
 DMT research is not as advanced as the studies focused on the benefits of other hallucinogens, such as the use of MDMA to help people with posttraumatic stress disorder, so much more research is needed on the subject.
 But there has been interest in how DMT could be used to complement psychiatric treatment, so we could see further developments in that area in the future.
 If we open our minds to the possibilities of how psychedelics such as DMT can open our minds, it could have a lasting impact.

-At Clear Sky Recovery, we are at the forefront of using medically-based ibogaine in our treatment program.
+At our ibogaine treatment center in Mexico, we are at the forefront of using medically-based ibogaine in our treatment program.
 We have created a safe and effective detoxification method that is closely supervised by our expert team of medical professionals.
 We are dedicated to patient success, and use a holistic, personalized treatment approach individually tailored to each patient.
 In our comfortable and serene setting, we give clients the valuable opportunity to focus on their recovery.
 To learn more about ibogaine therapy for drug dependencies, please contact us today.